anpmhn/EnumCBI/README.md

 # EnumCBI
-This is a simple python enumeration script with a configuration file.
+Simple python enumeration script with a configuration file.
 You can simply specify the port number and the commands to run on each port on the configuration file.
-Specify IP Address or domain name as %s
 The IP Address or domain name should be passed to the script as argument after updating the configuration file.
 No need to maintain a huge script with lot of commands.
-Configuration file supports commenting with (#).
+Configuration file supports commenting with #
 Removing and adding new commands is considerably easy and requires no coding skills.

 # Usage: python3 enumcbi.py [ip address]